dailymotion/GROAuth2SessionManager/README.md

 # GROAuth2SessionManager

+WARNING: this is a fork that forces the use of digest to exchange client secret.

 GROAuth2SessionManager is an extension for [AFNetworking](http://github.com/AFNetworking/AFNetworking/) that greatly simplifies the process of authenticating against an [OAuth 2](http://oauth.net/2/) provider.
 It is based in the [AFOAuth2Client](https://github.com/AFNetworking/AFOAuth2Client), but with some changes to support AFNetworking 2.

 ## Example Usage